cloudstateu/k8s-aka-workshops-1/labs/Kubernetes/22_operators/README.md

 1. At to top bar of UI click *New Cluster* and fill in the form.
 Set cluster name, 2 instances and you can leave other fields by default.
 Then click *Create cluster*.

 ## Task 3: Create new postgres cluster using YAML definition
-1. Examine the content of "files/pg_cluster.yaml". **Enter database name in line 21.**
+1. Examine the content of "files/pg_cluster.yaml".

+    **Enter database name in line 21 and a username in lines 12 and 21**

 2. Deploy new cluster:

     ```bash